Last Update: 3/13/2026

 They help customers find and buy products by answering questions, offering advice, and handling payments.

-The career of a retail salesperson is labeled as "Evolving" because many routine tasks like checkout and inventory checks are increasingly being automated with self-checkout kiosks and AI cameras.
-This means fewer people might be needed for these tasks.
+The career of a retail salesperson is labeled as "Changing fast" because many routine tasks like checkout and inventory checks are being automated with technologies like self-checkout kiosks and smart cameras.
+However, there are still important opportunities for humans to shine, as people are essential for greeting customers, understanding their needs, and solving unexpected problems.

-The career of a retail salesperson is labeled as "Evolving" because many routine tasks like checkout and inventory checks are increasingly being automated with self-checkout kiosks and AI cameras.
-This means fewer people might be needed for these tasks.
+The career of a retail salesperson is labeled as "Changing fast" because many routine tasks like checkout and inventory checks are being automated with technologies like self-checkout kiosks and smart cameras.
+However, there are still important opportunities for humans to shine, as people are essential for greeting customers, understanding their needs, and solving unexpected problems.

 Read full analysisContributing Sources